 The rendered Toyota Sienta features sleeker, inline LED headlamps that are also angular and upswept for a more emotional look, sharp and prominent C-shape cuts on the front bumper and an upright nose.
 On the sides, the wheel arches are noticeably more pronounced.
 The beltline has been straightened up and it ends with a sharp kick from the end of the C-pillar.
 So, from the sides, the new Toyota Sienta looks muscular and sportier.

 The development project for the next Sienta is currently on in Japan and is not part of the 2021 new model launch schedule.
-Toyota is already very busy next year with all-new cars like the Land Cruiser, Noah, 86, Aqua, and Corolla Cross lined up to be introduced, the Best Car report lays out.
+Toyota has a busy schedule this year with all-new cars like the Land Cruiser, Noah, 86, Aqua, and Corolla Cross lined up to be introduced, the Best Car report lays out.
 To keep the pipeline from drying up, it has posted the Sienta model change for 2022.

-Toyota has sold about 6,000 Sientas in the Japanese market every month this year and lags behind the Honda Freed which seems to have a much better appeal among Japanese customers.
+Before COVID-19, Toyota sold about 6,000 Sientas in the Japanese market every month and lagged behind the Honda Freed, which seems to have a better appeal among Japanese customers.

 The development of the new model is on the TNGA frame.
 Best Car says the wheelbase is extended 50 mm for a more spacious interior and the car will continue coming in 5- and 7-seat variants.
 Toyota is likely to develop the 2022 Sienta on the basis of the GA-B version of TNGA, which currently underpins the European and Japanese Yaris and Yaris Cross.
 This should lead to improved driving dynamics and safety, a roomier cabin, lower NVH levels, a more engaging driving position and many extra features.